-County's exclusive right to make necessary changes to the payroll system, including those that will standardize pay practices and FLSA work weeks.
-The parties agree that applicable provisions of the collective bargaining agreement may be reopened at any time during the life of this Agreement by the County for the purpose of negotiating-to the extent required by law, these standardized pay practices.
+The signatory organization will indemnify, defend, and hold the County harmless against any claims made and against any suit instituted against the County on account of any check-off of dues for the signatory organization.
+The signatory organization agrees to refund to the County any amounts is vested exclusively in King County.
+Implementation of such system may include, but is not limited to, the conversion of wages and leave benefits into hourly amounts.
+The parties recognize King County's exclusive right to make necessary changes to the payroll system that will standardize pay practices and FLSA work weeks.
+The parties agree that applicable provisions of the collective bargaining agreement may be reopened at any time during the life of this Agreement by the County for the purpose of negotiating these standardized pay practices, to the extent required by law.

-- M. The departments may change or modify or implement requirements with respect to uniforms worn by their employees.
-DAJD will, however, continue its practice of providing a \$350 voucher no later than January 31 of each year (unless the parties agree in writing to an earlier or later date) to purchase necessary DAJD required uniform items. - N. Requiring employees to serve a period of probation that does not exceed one year. - O. Assigning bargaining unit work to any member of the bargaining unit, consistent with this collective bargaining agreement.
+- M. Requiring employees to serve a period of probation that does not exceed one year. - N. Assigning bargaining unit work to any member of the bargaining unit, consistent with this collective bargaining agreement.